-Mr. Theodoros Zarros assumed the post of Chief Technology Officer at Athens Exchange Group on 1 July, 2022.
-Prior to this, he had been Director of Infrastructure Management and IT Support at the Group from February 2018 and had been CTO of ATHEXCSD from February 2020.
+Mr. Zarros has assumed the role of Chief Technology Officer at the Athens Stock Exchange Group, as of July 1, 2022.
+Previously, he held the position of the Group's Director of Infrastructure Management & Support since February 2018 as well as the position of CTO of ATHEXCSD since February 2020.

-Previously, he had worked for a number of years as Head of Information Technology at major brokerage firms in Greece (P&K Securities, NBG Securities) and has deep and multifaceted knowledge of the investment environment from both a technological and operational viewpoint.
+He has worked for 18 years as Head of Information Technology in large Investment and Securities Brokerage Firms in Greece (P&K Securities, NBG Securities) and has a deep and multifaceted knowledge of the Financial Industry both from the Technology and the Business side.

-Mr. Zarros has extensive experience in complex, large-scale IT projects and has implemented major Digital Transformations in Greece and Canada.
+He has extensive experience in large and complex IT projects and has implemented significant Digital Transformation projects in Greece and in Canada.

-He is a Computer & Information Technology Engineer graduate of the Polytechnic School of the University of Patras and holds a postgraduate degree in Computer Science from Carleton University in Canada.
-Mr. Zarros regularly participates in education and professional training seminars with a focus on fintech, digital transformation, leadership and project management.
+He holds a diploma in Computer Engineering & Informatics from the Faculty of Engineering of the University of Patras and a Master's degree in Computer Science from Carleton University, Canada.
+He has continuously participated in training seminars and conferences with emphasis on Fintech, Digital Transformation, Leadership and Project Management.